 A. After all other attempts at collection have failed with general accounts receivables; the institution may authorize litigation of any account providing that the litigation costs do not exceed the amount which can be recovered.
 Generally the collection services contract will provide for litigation where appropriate.

 VII.
 COLLECTION AGENCY CONTACT INFORMATION [back to the top]

 Georgia Highlands College currently contracts with three collection agencies.
-The primary agency is Williams & Fudge and the secondary agency is called S&S Recoveries.
-Links to the collection agencies are provided below.
+The primary agency is Williams & Fudge.
+A Link to the collection agency is provided below.